-The School of Human Performance and Recreation is home to five student clubs, all designed to further engage and interact students with their discipline, while providing a fun environment for social activities.
+The School of Human Performance and Recreation is home to seven student clubs, all designed to further engage and interact students with their discipline, while providing a fun environment for social activities.

 Active clubs within HPR are listed below.
 Click on the plus signs to find out more about each club.